RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 There can be some physical intuition here, because if you imagine a tangent vector moving along the spline, $C^1$ continuity implies it moving at a continuous speed (the first derivative of distance with respect to time).
 Notably, there is no abrupt change of speed **at the join** in particular, because before the join, we're on a smooth polynomial anyway. $C^2$ continuity would imply no sudden change of acceleration at the join, and so on.
 The lovely video by Freya Holmér on [the continuity of splines](https://www.youtube.com/watch?v=jvPPXbo87ds) beautifully explains and animates continuity measures, including other ones, like geometric continuity which we won't get into here.

 In general, $C^n$ continuity means that the $n^{th}$ derivative is continuous at the joins, and implies that the lower ( $(n-1 ...
 0)^{th}$) derivatives also exist and are continuous.
 A higher $n$ gives us a smoother curve.
-{% image "Pasted image 20240618150758.png","Curves with different continuities and their derivatives.", true %}
+{% image "Pasted image 20240618150758.png","Fig 4: Curves with different continuities and their derivatives.", true %}

 ## Basis functions

 I want to touch on the intuition behind basis functions before we jump into B-splines.
 We mentioned that control points affect the geometric shape of the curve, but how?
 They do this by using their corresponding basis function.
 The influence or "pull" that a control point has is determined by it's basis function, and there are as many basis functions as there are control points.
 A widely spread out basis function for a specific control point would imply that moving the control point can affect a larger part of the curve.
 The animation below represents this quite well.

-{% image "b_spline_influence.gif","The colored parts on the curve mark the part of the B-spline that the highlighted control point has influence over.
+{% image "b_spline_influence.gif","Fig 5: The colored parts on the curve mark the part of the B-spline that the highlighted control point has influence over.
 The magnitude and extent of this influence is determined by the basis function.", true %}

 I found that the [Scipy docs on B spline basis functions](https://docs.scipy.org/doc/scipy/tutorial/interpolate/splines_and_polynomials.html#b-spline-basis-elements) are also a useful read!